MMLab-CU/CLUE/doc/source/value_range.rst

     Get the last value **within** the range.

-.. cpp:function:: constexpr T first() const noexcept
+.. cpp:function:: constexpr T begin_value() const noexcept

     Get the first value in the range (equivalent to ``front()``).

-.. cpp:function:: constexpr T last() const noexcept
+.. cpp:function:: constexpr T end_value() const noexcept

     Get the value that specifies the end of the value, which is the value next to ``back()``.